kedro-org/kedro-viz/ARCHITECTURE.md

 # Architecture

 This document describes the high-level architecture of Kedro-Viz.
-This would be a great starting point for you to get familiar with the codebase.
+It is your starting point to learn about the codebase.

+For further information, see also:

-See also the [contributing doc](CONTRIBUTING.md), which covers how to get started developing the project, and the [style guide](STYLE_GUIDE.md), which walks through our standards and recommended best practices for our codebase.
+* [Kedro-Viz contributing documentation](CONTRIBUTING.md), which covers how to start development on the project
+* [Kedro-Viz style guide](STYLE_GUIDE.md), which walks through our standards and recommended best practices for our codebase

 ## High-level Overview

-Kedro-Viz is a static [React](https://reactjs.org/) web-app that displays an interactive visualization of a user's Kedro pipeline.
+Kedro-Viz is a static [React](https://reactjs.org/) web app that displays an interactive visualisation of a Kedro pipeline.
 It was bootstrapped with [Create-React-App](https://create-react-app.dev/).
-We use [Redux](https://redux.js.org/) to manage the state, and [D3](https://d3js.org/) for rendering the graph.
-The production data API is written in Python, and exposes data from a Kedro project.
+We use [Redux](https://redux.js.org/) to manage the state, and [D3](https://d3js.org/) to render the graph.
+The production data API is written in Python and exposes data from a Kedro project.

 Kedro-Viz can exist either as:

-- A standalone web-app, which is [published to PyPI](https://pypi.org/project/kedro-viz/) and can be run as a Kedro plugin from the CLI.
+- A standalone web app, which is [published to PyPI](https://pypi.org/project/kedro-viz/) and can be run as a Kedro plugin from the CLI
-- A React component, which is [published to npm](https://www.npmjs.com/package/@quantumblack/kedro-viz) and can be imported into a larger React application.
+- A React component, which is [published to npmjs.com](https://www.npmjs.com/package/@quantumblack/kedro-viz) and can be imported into a larger React application

-In order to allow the Kedro-Viz web-app to be used as a Kedro plugin, first the JavaScript app is compiled into a static build, then bundled with a simple Python server and [published to PyPI](https://pypi.org/project/kedro-viz/).
+To allow the Kedro-Viz web app to be used as a Kedro plugin, first the JavaScript app is compiled into a static build, then it is bundled with a simple Python server and [published to PyPI](https://pypi.org/project/kedro-viz/).

 ## Component package/library

-In order to publish Kedro-Viz as a React component library, it is first transpiled to the `/lib` directory with Babel.
+To publish Kedro-Viz as a React component library, it is first transpiled to the `/lib` directory with Babel.
 This process requires that the web worker be fully compiled (including its dependencies) with webpack, as it exists in a separate context requiring custom webpack loaders, which cannot be relied upon in an external parent application.

-When importing Kedro-Viz from npm, you can pass pipeline data to the component via the `data` prop:
+When you import Kedro-Viz from npmjs.com, you can pass pipeline data to the component via the `data` prop:

 ```jsx
 <KedroViz